Eating Disorders, Disordered Eating & Body Image

 The Research Exchange Group on Eating Disorders, Disordered Eating & Body Image is a forum where people meet to discuss related research, policy and programming.
 The Research Group chose its name to reflect the range and inter-connectedness of issues under study.
 The group connects researchers, community partners, clinicians, health system decision makers, people who relate to this topic and their family members, caregivers, all those with an interest in this important applied health research topic.

-- Dr. Pamela Ward—Nursing Educator, Centre for Nursing Studies; Adjunct Professor, Division of Community Health and Humanities, Faculty of Medicine, Memorial University.
+Pamela Ward PhD RN (she/her), Research Coordinator, Faculty Centre for Nursing Studies, Adjunct Professor, Division of Community Health and Humanities, Faculty of Medicine, Memorial University

 Goals & Objectives